himanshu1573/Friends_FigmaDesign_into_Code/README.md

 ## Development

-This website is being developed using HTML, CSS, and JavaScript.
-It is designed to be responsive and accessible across different devices and screen sizes.
+This website is being developed using HTML, CSS, and some  JavaScript.
+It is designed to be interactive .